zerynth/docs/docs/develop/Develop.md

 [![](https://www.zerynth.com/wp-content/uploads/2020/03/1_zerynth_login.png)](https://www.zerynth.com/wp-content/uploads/2020/03/1_zerynth_login.png "1_zerynth_login")

-## Note
+!!! note
 	For Manual Registration: check your email and verify your new account by clicking on the link provided in the confirmation email

-## Warning
+!!! warning
 	The first time you create a user account or if you have sign-in issues, a restart of Zerynth Studio might be necessary

 ### Connect, Register and Virtualize your Device